 Students also understand that they can improve their writing.
 They will identify that a sentence sounds funny, or that part of their papers are boring.
 When they tell me such things, we circle back around to grammar.

-Connecting grammar and writing works with students because they already have a natural tendency to communicate – to write well.
+Connecting grammar and writing works with students because they already have a natural tendency to communicate, to write well.
 Grammar aids in communicating, in writing.
+Our job is to show students both where they succeed and struggle.

 Students ask (as they should) why they have to learn grammar.
 Owning an understanding of grammar helps writing.